 Shared channels and Enterprise Key Management

 Messages and files in all other channels in Slack will still be encrypted using your keys.
-Once EKM is available for channels shared with external organisations, it will retroactively apply to all your messages and files in those channels.
+Once EKM is available for channels shared with external organizations, it will retroactively apply to all your messages and files in those channels.

 - All members (by default)

-- Standard, Plus and Enterprise Grid subscriptions
+- Standard, Plus, and Enterprise Grid plans